 Once Serena Williams said, ‘Luck has nothing to do with her success, she has spent many, many hours on the court working for one moment in time’.

 What we infer from her quote is, your destiny is in your hand when you fully focus on preparations before the tennis match.
 Improving skills throughout the year is the most important of them.
 So, don’t let a few cold months hinder your success in the longer run.

 Besides this, being in tip-top condition is important as well.
-So, your winter tennis attire should be lightweight, consist of several thin layers, and a moisture-wicking foundation layer.
+So, your winter tennis attire should be lightweight, consisting of several thin layers, and a moisture-wicking foundation layer.
 The top layer should be waterproof.

-In addition to clothes, gloves or hand warmer, a pair of socks, good tennis shoes, and a hat are musts.
+In addition to clothes, gloves or hand warmers, a pair of socks, good tennis shoes, and a hat are musts.

-By know, you know the impacts of cold weather on tennis and how to practice tennis in winter, now it’s time to take necessary precautions and take your skills to the next level.
+By now, you know the impacts of cold weather on tennis and how to practice tennis in winter, now it’s time to take necessary precautions and take your skills to the next level.

 If you want to take away a key point from this guide, it must be this, ‘get your body and muscles ready before hitting the balls on the court’.